yhan337-alt/Making-journal/journal-pages/week-10.md

 The following notes are the instruction set that will be used in the installation.
 They will be printed and arranged in sequence within the physical space.

+I also considered who had not experienced this.
+I add *You may choose not to participate if you do not relate to this experience.*

 ---

 1. Start by placing your hand inside the Black Box.